COVID-19 updates for adult social care and health providers

-Also for Care Homes, please ensure both the vacancy and business continuity sections are updated at least once a week and preferably daily.
+Care homes should ensure that both the vacancy and business continuity sections are updated at least once a week and preferably daily.

-If you are unsure about how to use the Capacity Tracker, in the ‘Help’ section is a short video and guidance documents that will answer most questions.
+If you are unsure about how to use the Capacity Tracker, there is a ‘Help’ section with a short video and guidance documents to answer most questions.

 COVID-19 self-isolation support